 Last, the models we train must be fair for all our users.
 This is very easy to overlook.
 But numerous recent ethical AI issues have made it to the top priority list of businesses adopting ML in their workstreams.

-Automated decision-making is inevitable, and ML is at the center stage.
+The automated decision-making is inevitable, and ML is at the center stage.
 But prolonged unfair decision-making could build up social issues.

 Here’s a list of bias issues encountered in recent years.